techiediaries/techiediaries/_posts/2020/angular/2020-2-5-angular-9-8-crud-example-and-tutorial.md

 ![Angular CRUD](https://www.techiediaries.com/ezoimgfmt/cdn-images-1.medium.com/max/800/0*0EZg8Lxtit7x_Ty6?ezimgfmt=rs:710x225/rscb1/ng:webp/ngcb1)

-## Angular CRUD Example, Step 2 — Creating a Module
+## Step 2 — Creating an Angular 9 Module

 We'll encapsulate the code for our CRUD interface inside a module called **crud**.
 Open a new command-line interface and generate a module using the following command: